Caramelized Onion, Lettuce, and Tomato Sandwich

 1. Heat a skillet over medium-low heat, and add olive oil and onions.
 Let them caramelize for about 15 minutes, and then turn the heat up a bit for the last few minutes to get them a bit crispy.

-2. Spread mayonaise on the slices of bread.
+1. Spread mayonnaise on each slice of bread.
 Add a slice (or slices) of tomato to cover one half.

-4. Stack a few crunchy pieces of lettuce atop the tomato, then add onion, and put the lid bread on.
+3. Stack a few crunchy pieces of lettuce on top of the tomato, then add onion, and the second slice of bread.

-2 Responses to “Caramelized Onion, Lettuce, and Tomato Sandwich”
+2 thoughts on “Caramelized Onion, Lettuce, and Tomato Sandwich

 Leave a Reply